ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 govern themselves effectively.

-When a project grows such that different groups of committers running modules can't evaluate each other's work - or vote on releases - it's probably too big.
+When a project grows such that different groups of committers running sub-projects can't evaluate each other's work or use different governance processes to manage sub-projects, then it's probably too big.

-The board is here to backstop communities.
-Each community needs to be coherent and work as a single unit - when you're bigger than that, you should consider splitting up into separate projects, if they are each under active development.
+Everyone doesn't need to directly work on each sub-project, or be an expert there - but you do need to have enough broad community members paying attention, so that the PMC could reliably detect issues (or make security releases) if something happens in any sub-project.

 ---
 template: palmsbottom